subsquid/docs/docs/sdk/faq.md

 ### How does Squid SDK handle unfinalized blocks?

 The Subsquid Network only serves finalized blocks and is typically ~1000 blocks behind the tip.
-The most recent blocks, as well as the unfinalized blocks are seemlesly handled by the SDK from a complementary RPC data source, set by the `chain` config.
+The most recent blocks, as well as the unfinalized blocks are seamlessly handled by the SDK from a complementary RPC data source, set by the `chain` config.
 Potential chain reorgs are automatically handled under the hood.
 See [Indexing unfinalized blocks](/sdk/resources/basics/unfinalized-blocks) for details.

 ### What is the latency for the data served by the squid?